 Did one of your ancestors live in Vancouver?
 Explore our resources to find information about the members of your family tree.

 Use the directories to determine names, addresses, years of residency, and occupations of Vancouver residents.
 We also have some BC directories from 1860 to 1948.
+See our reference guide on city directories.

 What you need to know about directories